 I am no expert but let me try and make sense of this in as simple terms as possible.

-Since long, the mutual fund industry has been accused (and in a way rightly) of starting an unnecessarily large number of similar schemes.
+For long, the mutual fund industry has been accused (and in a way rightly) of starting an unnecessarily large number of similar schemes.
 This has created a lot of confusion for investors who are unable to understand what their mutual fund schemes really stand for.
-For example – a fund house can have two differently named schemes but which both focus on large caps with significant overlap of strategy and portfolio.
+For example – a fund house can have two differently named schemes but both focus on large caps with significant overlap of strategy and portfolio.
 This is unnecessary.

 Another issue was that many funds deviated from what their mandate was.
-For example – a large cap fund is expected to invest primarily in large cap companies.
-But in search for higher returns, many large cap funds took unnecessary exposure to smaller caps.
+For example – a large-cap fund is expected to invest primarily in large-cap companies.
+But in search for higher returns, many large-cap funds took unnecessary exposure to smaller caps.
 This works well to boost returns when markets are rising.
 But can be disastrous when markets take a turn.
 Investors at their end, practically are not getting what they are promised.
 A large cap fund having more money invested in small and mid caps is not fair to the investors.
 Ofcourse they don’t complain when returns are higher. 😉 But they will when things don’t turn out as they are made to believe they will.

 I hope you get the drift of what I am pointing to.